Table Mountain

 New Enemy types

-off the ground.
-If it dies before it manages to steal an item, it is guaranteed to
+or an item off the ground.
+If it dies before it manages to steal an item, it is guaranteed to drop

-drop an item from from a large item pool, otherwise it will drop the item it has
+an item from from a large item pool, otherwise it will drop the item it has stolen.

 🐛: There is a bug in the Shiren Fan Translation where it will say that an Arrow was stolen, regardless what was actually stolen.
 Perceptive players will be able to see the sprite of the item that was stolen with the Todo as it is teleporting away, or can check their inventory for missing items.
 Using the Name command may change this text string; renaming an unidentified staff to "BT," for example, sometimes causes the message to read "Stole Arrow:BT!"